ccsmith13/react-shopping-cart/README.md

 **STEP 3 - Providing data with ProductContext**

 - Now that we've created our `ProductContext` we can import into our `App.js`.
 Now we can start providing data across our application!

-- Wrap all of your components/routes in `App.js` inside of `ProductContext.Provider` component.
+Wrap all of your components/routes in `App.js` inside of `ProductContext.Provider` component.
+DONE

 - Next pass a value prop to your `Provider`.

-- In the value prop we'll pass in the products state, and an addItem function that will allow us to add books to the cart.
+In the value prop we'll pass in the products state, and an addItem function that will allow us to add books to the cart.
+DONE

 ```js
 <ProductContext.Provider value={{ products, addItem }}>
 ```

 - Now that we're providing our products state and addItem function we can refactor our products route to no longer use render props.
+DONE

 **Before**